 To lessen this gap, surgeons found a way to transplant organs between two living people.
-Since the first living donor transplant surgery was performed in 1954, thousands of patients have received lifesaving organs from living donors.
+Since the first living donor transplant surgery was performed in 1954, more than 6,500 patients have received lifesaving organs from living donors at Northwestern Medicine.

 Kidney is the most common living donor transplant performed, since the body can function normally with only one kidney.
 Living donor liver transplants also are performed, as the liver can regenerate itself to replace the transplanted portion.

 The Organ Transplant Center is a leader in living donor transplant surgery.
 Our transplant physicians and nurses have performed more than 2,900 living donor kidney transplants and more than 190 living donor liver transplants.

 In 2021, Northwestern Memorial Hospital was one of the largest living donor kidney transplant programs in the midwest and top 10 in the country, performing 99 such transplants.
 The benefits of living donor kidney transplants are well-documented; the kidneys from living donors have longer graft survival rates, function better and have fewer complications than kidneys from deceased donors.